null

 • Very effective lead mouthpiece that will provide a strong upper register combined with a low end that lacks the nasal sound quality often produced by extra shallow cups.

-• Less prone to bottoming out then the Bobby Shew Lead or Schilkle 13A4A.
+• Less prone to bottoming out than the Bobby Shew Lead or Schilkle 13A4A.

 Similar to: